Chr15w1986/Metal-Re-injectionPP4/README.md

 ### User Stories

-1. As a user, I would like to be able to …
+1. As a user, I would like to be able to:

-    1.1 Register on the website using my username, email address and password;
+    1.1 Register on the website using my username, email address and password

-    1.2 View all tracks added on the site;
+    1.2 View all tracks added on the site

-    1.3 View details about all added tracks.
+    1.3 View details about all added tracks

-    1.4 View tracklist on the navbar.
+    1.4 View tracklist on the navbar

-2. As a logged in user, I would like to be able to …
+2. As a logged in user, I would like to be able to:

-    2.1 Create a rating of my favourite tracks, including :
+    2.1 Create a rating of my favourite tracks, including:
-    + Track title,
+    + Track title
-    + Cover Artist,
+    + Cover Artist
-    + Original artist,
+    + Original artist
-    + Overall Rating,
+    + Overall Rating

-    2.2 Create a new track, if my track is not added to the Database;
+    2.2 Create a new track, if my track is not added to the Database

-    2.3 Check my track review after added;
+    2.3 Check my track review after added

-    2.4 Edit or delete my track ratings.
+    2.4 Edit or delete my track ratings
 #
 ### 1. Strategy